 - Top Goalscorer

 Although football is a team sport, there are always individual players who create an impression and steal the headlines at international tournaments.
-This is a market in which you have to predict which player will score the highest number of goals throughout the month-long tournament and it’s always advised to opt for players whose teams are likely to reach the latter stages of the event.
+Top Goalscorer is a market in which you have to predict which player will find the net and score the highest number of goals throughout the month-long tournament and it’s always advised to opt for players whose teams are likely to reach the latter stages of the event.

-Although players such as Kylian Mbappe and Harry Kane are understandably priced up as favourites in this market, unfancied players at bigger odds should not be completely discounted as James Rodriguez’s 2014 performance proved.
+Although players such as Kylian Mbappe and Harry Kane are understandably priced up as favourites in this market, unfancied players at bigger world cup top Goalscorer odds should not be completely discounted as James Rodriguez’s 2014 performance proved.

 - To Reach the Final/Semi-Finals/Quarter-Finals